 Not only do these program changes comply with new federal transportation regulations, it allows OCRRA to easily remove rechargeable batteries for recycling at no charge (though OCRRA still pays for the weekly collection of the batteries from local Wegmans, and for subsequent sorting services, provided by ARC of Onondaga County).
 Previously, OCRRA paid to have all mixed batteries properly disposed of.
-Now, because rechargeable batteries are separated, OCRRA is able to use Call2Recycle[®], a no-charge rechargeable battery recycling organization funded by the battery industry.
+Now, because rechargeable batteries are separated, OCRRA is able to use Call2Recycle®, a no-charge rechargeable battery recycling organization funded by the battery industry.
 This is an example of an Extended Producer Responsibility program that is beneficial to both the environment and solid waste planning units.
-OCRRA sent over 8,000 pounds of rechargeable batteries for recycling at no disposal cost in 2010.
-According to Call2Recycle[®], residents in the OCRRA service area are now recycling more rechargeable batteries per capita than any other large community in New York State.
-Because of OCRRA's dedication to maintaining an innovative battery program, OCRRA's Director of Recycling and Waste Reduction was an invited participant in the 2011 Battery Recycling Summit, a dialogue created by industry and government stakeholders.
-Participation in this event provides a platform to continue some of the most effective battery collection efforts in the nation.
+OCRRA sent over 5,000 pounds of rechargeable batteries for recycling at no disposal cost in 2013.
+According to Call2Recycle®, residents in the OCRRA service area are now recycling more rechargeable batteries per capita than any other large community in New York State.
+Because of OCRRA's dedication to maintaining an innovative battery program, OCRRA was again invited to serve as a "Foundation Program" by the Battery Recycling Corporation (BRC) in 2013, one of only a handful of communities across the country invited by the BRC to do so.
+As a result of this public / private partnership, BRC covered the expenses to transport and recycle the thousands of pounds of household alkaline batteries that the Agency collected.
+The partnership is continuing in 2014, and is aimed at ultimately developing "best practices" for a nationwide collection system managed by alkaline battery manufacturers.
+In 2013 over 160,000 pounds of alkaline batteries were recycled.
+More information about OCRRA's battery collection program is available online at: https://ocrra.org/resource-pages/resourcepage-category/household-batteries